olayinkaa/Insight-journal/next-js-v14/note.md

 Link is a component provided by Next.js that allows you to create links to navigate between pages in your application.
 It's primarily used for declarative, client-side navigation.
 When you click on a link created with Link, it prevents the default browser full-page refresh and fetches the new page content on the client side, resulting in a faster and smoother user experience.
 It's typically used in your component's JSX code to create clickable links that lead to other pages within your Next.js application.
+The <Link> component is a React component that extends the HTML `<a>` element, and it's the primary way to navigate between routes in Next.js

 ## useRouter()
 useRouter is a hook provided by Next.js that allows you to access